 The Building Sustainable Communities project in Rochdale began with Rochdale Community Champions, who themselves had developed from a peer-led community literacy project (Goldstraw and Diamond, 2019).
-Rochdale Community Champions are volunteers who live and work in Rochdale, who receive training to offer support to members of their community.
+Rochdale Community Champions are volunteers who live and work in Rochdale and receive training to offer support to members of their community.
 This support ranges from welfare advice, literacy support and IT skills to language skills.
 As the Rochdale Community Champions project developed, a partnership emerged with Edge Hill University.
 At first, the University worked with Rochdale Community Champion volunteers as a critical friend to the project, supporting reflection.
 As the project developed, the University was invited to deliver a bespoke training programme offering leadership and research training to the volunteers.
-The training sessions were created with a view to developing peer research skills which would enable Rochdale Community Champions to connect with the issues experienced within their local areas and develop learning that could then be used to seek to influence local decision makers.
-Three iterations of the sessions were offered; each iteration developed new directions and linked to the one before it (Goldstraw et al. 2014, 2015).
+The training sessions were created with a view to developing peer research skills, which would enable Rochdale Community Champions to connect with the issues experienced within their local areas and develop learning that could then be used to seek to influence local decision makers.
+Three iterations of the sessions were offered; each iteration developed new directions and linked to the one before it (Goldstraw et al., 2014, 2015).

-Integrated Working
+Integrated working

-The learning from these co-produced ways of working permeated into other projects also hosted by the Neighbourhoods Team at Rochdale Borough Council.
-The neighbourhood team began to think about how citizens could frame the work that they were leading on integrated working.
-The University was invited into this process of building sustainable community voices, attending the integrated working sessions which sought to combine the shared goals of professionals in the police, fire and ambulance services with local authority support workers, housing advice workers, local voluntary sector organisations, and tenants and residents associations.
-The work here involved a series of group conversations, sometime structured, sometimes unstructured, that circled around how integrated working might be co-produced and be person-centred.
+The learning from these co-produced ways of working permeated into other projects also hosted by the Neighbourhood Teams at Rochdale Borough Council.
+The Neighbourhood Teams began to think about how citizens could frame the work that they were leading on integrated working.
+The University was invited into this process of building sustainable community voices, attending the integrated working sessions that sought to combine the shared goals of professionals in the police, fire and ambulance services with local authority support workers, housing advice workers, local voluntary sector organisations, and tenants and residents’ associations.
+The work here involved a series of group conversations, sometimes structured, sometimes unstructured, that circled around how integrated working might be co-produced and be person-centred.
 These group conversations sat alongside more in-depth one-to-one conversations with active citizens, led by a place worker, drawing out what integrated working meant for them and how it might be used to inform neighbourhood policy and improve services in the area.
 The University drew together knowledge from the in-depth one-to-one conversations and co-produced workshops to develop a briefing paper (Goldstraw, 2017).
 The analysis and knowledge shared within this briefing paper offered a formal place for community voices to be heard, legitimising the knowledge held within the community.

 Leaders in GM

 The co-produced, reflective and citizen-centred way of working led by Rochdale Borough Council was recognised by Greater Manchester Authority.
-Rochdale Borough Council’s Place Based Working Team were invited to join the Leaders in Greater Manchester Project (Goldstraw, 2018).
+Rochdale Borough Council’s Place-Based Working Team was invited to join the Leaders in Greater Manchester Project (Goldstraw, 2018).
 The Leaders in Greater Manchester project was designed to bring leaders across all public sector areas closer together, to share ideas, insights and best practice.
 The aim of the programme was to develop more joined-up thinking across sectors within Greater Manchester.
 Each of the locality teams across the unitary authorities of Greater Manchester chose a place-based challenge.
 Rochdale wanted this process to be framed in co-production and to be centred on citizen voice.
 The idea of citizens’ hearings was formed.

-Citizens Hearings
+Citizens’ hearings